sohailmamdani/sohailmamdani.github.io/_posts/2016-04-02-nifty-ipad-things.markdown

 ![](http://lowlyadmin.com/img/2016-04-02-textexpander.png)

 Textexpander really rocks on the iOS - as long as you're working in an app that supports it, like the awesome [Textastic editor for iPad](https://appsto.re/us/1LLI-.i) that I'm typing this up on right now.
-It's super easy, for example, to use the same "input-required" snippets I use on my Mac to fill out the post headings in Jekyll; typing in that abbreviation simply shunts me to TextExpander momentarily where I fill in the blanks on the form I set up for this, then sends the fully formed snippet back to Textastic.
+It's super easy, for example, to use the same "input-required" snippets I use on my Mac to fill out the post headings in Jekyll.
+Typing in that abbreviation simply shunts me to TextExpander momentarily, where I fill in the blanks on the form I set up for this.
+Once I hit "Done," it then sends the fully formed snippet back to Textastic.
 Normal non-interactive snippets fill in immediately, which makes blogging or writing documentation super-easy with Textexpander.

 ### 2. Github is awesome with Working Copy

 ![](http://lowlyadmin.com/img/2016-04-02-working-copy.png)

 Anders Borum's [Working Copy Enterprise](https://appsto.re/us/aEqH5.i) is a kick-ass Git client for iOS; in addition to the standard support for Github, it also connects to Git Enterprise, Bitbucket, or custom Git repos.
-In using it to blog with Github pages, I've yet to encounter something that had me reaching for my Macbook, so I'm pretty happy with it.
+I use it to blog with Github pages, and I've yet to encounter something that had me reaching for my Macbook, so I'm pretty happy with it.

 ### 3. Apple's Smart Keyboard covers are awesome... to a point

 ![](http://lowlyadmin.com/img/2016-04-02-keyboards.png)

 Apple make Smart Keyboard covers for both the Big and the Baby Pro.
-Both are awesome keyboards; even the Baby Pro's keyboard, which has less surface area and is therefore smaller than a standard keyboard.
-The Baby Pro's keyboard can feel a bit cramped, but only takes a few minutesto get used to, after which you're flying.
+Both are awesome keyboards;, even the Baby Pro's keyboard, which has less surface area and is therefore smaller than a standard keyboard.
+The Baby Pro's keyboard can feel a bit cramped, but only takes a few minutes to get used to, after which you're flying.

 Where things don't go over so well is on the Big Pro's keyboard.
 It's large and somewhat unweidly, especially when you fold it back and try to use the iPad Big Pro one-handed.
 In your right hand, you're able to press the loose keyboard end of the cover against the back of the iPad, and things are relatively steady, if a bit awkward thanks to the additional thickness and heft of the keyboard.
-In your left hand, however, the keyboard is out of reach and the magnets on the Big Pro aren't powerful enough to keep the cover closed, so it flaps loose.
+In your left hand, however, the keyboard is out of reach and the magnets on the Big Pro aren't powerful enough to hold the cover against the back of the Big Pro, so it flaps loose.

-Honestly, this isn't a fault; the size of the Big Pro's keyboard is unavoidable and I do think Apple have made it as light and thin as I've seen any keyboard, but because it's foldable, it's not as right.
+Honestly, this isn't a fault; the size of the Big Pro's keyboard is unavoidable and I do think Apple have made it as light and thin as I've seen any keyboard, but because it's foldable, it's not as rigid.
 Still, I'd rather have it than not.

 ### 4. The battery widget is very useful